 Best Country Pubs In Somerset

 The beautiful Somerset countryside is home to a plethora of cosy country pubs, perfect for enjoying a cosy pint beside a roaring fire, or refueling with a hearty lunch after a rural ramble.
+Find all our Pubs in Somerset here.

 Our collection of Somerset country pubs are some of the finest in the area – all offering delicious food, warm atmospheres and award-winning Butcombe beer on tap!